-Online business directories can be a low-cost means of driving potential customers to your website.
-But how do you know which you should be advertising in?
+Online business directories can be a low-cost way to drive potential customers to your website.
+But which ones you should be advertising in, and how do you convince browsers to choose your ad above the competition?
 Emma Allen explains

-So what sort of directories should you advertise in?
+So how do you know what sort of directories you should advertise in?
 Until a few years ago, online directories, such as Yell.com or Yelp, tended to be index-based, simply listing the name and the contact details of the business.

-Costs can be reasonable, and many smaller, local index-based directories are often free to advertisers - although well-known, national sites are likely to charge a couple of hundred pounds a year.
+Costs for these can be reasonable, and many smaller, local index-based directories are often free to advertisers - although well-known, national sites are likely to charge a couple of hundred pounds a year.

 While using these sorts of directories can be worthwhile for search engine optimisation (SEO) purposes, advertising in this way will not necessarily attract new customers.
 "Business names can be one amongst hundreds on a page, so it's highly competitive and it can be very difficult to stand out," explains White.

-"If it's free you've got nothing to lose, but you may feel that optimising your own site or spending the money on targeted advertising, via Google Adwords for instance, may be more productive," he adds.
+"If it's free you've got nothing to lose, but you may feel that optimising your own site or spending the money on targeted advertising, via Google Ads for instance, may be more productive," he adds.

 "On the other hand, if you're trying to attract local users, local online directories may be worthwhile and are unlikely to cost much," he adds.
-"Or you could choose a sector specific site, for more targeted results."
+"Or you could choose a sector-specific site, for more targeted results."

-Writing your listing
+Writing your directory listing

 When it comes to writing your advertisement, always ensure that you communicate as much as possible about your business.
 Some sites may require only your business name, which will act as a link to your website, while others may offer more space.

+Make sure you clearly communicate what problem you can solve for customers, and why they should choose you instead of a competitor.
 "Try to put yourself in the position of the customer," suggests White.
 "If your unique selling point is 24-hour service or a quick response time, for instance, make sure it's promoted clearly."